Smartling/SmartlingHelp/_articles/localize-zendesk-images.md

 ![](/uploads/versions/zendesk-image-loc-2---x----657-534x---.png)

 **Note:&nbsp;**Zendesk does not display image names, only thumbnails.
 So check that you have named your files correctly before uploading.

+**5)** [Translate](/hc/en-us/articles/216506558) your Zendesk article as normal.

+Once your translated articles are published, they should display on your translated sites in the same position and at the same size as the source image.